dokato/2drdk/README.md

 Additionally, we used [HDDM python](http://ski.clps.brown.edu/hddm_docs/) package for HDDM modelling, which requires Python 2.7.

-The data needs to be stored in the `selected/` folder (these are "selected" participants that passed quality control criteria from the experiment).
+The data needs to be stored in the `selected/` folder (it indicates "selected" participants that passed quality control criteria of the experiment).

-Some functionality is tested with `pytest`.
+Some functionality of this procedure is automatically tested with `pytest`.

 The files should be run in the following order: